 The installation was first shown at the exhibition DoorDouwe in the Stedelijk Museum Zwolle that took place between the 3rd of November 2013 and January 26th 2014.
-After this presentation it was shown during Cross Art at Erarta in Saint Petersburg, Russia, May 2014.
-Curated by Impakt.
-It was also presented as part of the installation program of the 10th Berwick Film & Media Arts Festival 2014 in Berwick Upon Tweed, United Kingdom, September 2014 and it is currently part of the ‘Show Me The News’ exhibition in Museum Hilversum.
+After this presentation it was shown during Cross Art at Erarta in Saint Petersburg, Russia, May 2014, curated by Impakt.
+It was also presented as part of the installation program of the 10th Berwick Film & Media Arts Festival 2014 in Berwick Upon Tweed, United Kingdom, September 2014 and was part of the exhibition ‘Show Me The News’ in Museum Hilversum in 2015.